uncledan6791/alx-system_engineering-devops/0x00-shell_basics/README.md

-scripts that list all files
+scripts tha list all files